Oil prices rise, bullish demand outlook offsets India concerns

-LONDON (Reuters) - Oil prices extended gains on Thursday after rising 1% in the previous session, as bullish forecasts of recovering demand outweighed concerns about the impact of rising COVID-19 cases in Brazil, India and Japan.
+LONDON (Reuters) - Oil prices extended gains on Thursday as bullish forecasts of recovering demand, strong U.S. economic data and a weak dollar outweighed concerns about the impact of rising COVID-19 cases in Brazil, India and Japan.

 This is the third consecutive day that both contracts have climbed.